mzedeler/docker-drupal7/README.md

+This container has this:

+- nginx running on 0.0.0.0:80, 0.0.0.0:443 ports

+- PHP-FPM running on 127.0.0.1:9000 port

+- memcached running on 127.0.0.1:11211 port

+- drupal files saved in `/var/www/localhost/htdocs`

+- script to backup data

+- script to restore data

 Starting container
 ====================================

 Under construction - not the final way of starting it;

-Firstly, we need to start the database container
+***We need to start the database container***

 ```